Super Mario Bros. Wonder wasn’t on my radar, but it’s now one of my most anticipated games

 But as funny and powerful as the Elephant feels, I had the most fun with the Drill Mushroom.
 The ability to don a rotating cutting tip that can be used to dig into both the ground and ceilings is honestly so liberating, especially as you seamlessly go between the two.
 Naturally, this only opens up levels even more, offering little offshoots that lead you to all kinds of hidden goodies, including the new collectible Wonder Seeds for progression.
 These novel power-ups, coupled with the Wonder Flowers, helped ensure that there was so much diversity packed into even Mario Wonder‘s first few levels.

-I also appreciated how Wonder took some steps to give new players a helping hand.
+I also appreciated how Super Mario Bros.
+Wonder took some steps to give new players a helping hand.
 That starts with Yoshi and Nabbit, two playable characters who offer invulnerability at the cost of not being able to collect coins.
 But if you don’t want that, there’s also the Badge system, which provides you with active or passive perks like being able to jump higher, glide, or collect more coins.
 You can unlock more Badges as you play, and it’s easy to see how these could be used to both help out inexperienced players with specific platforming challenges and even act as a fun “cheat code” of sorts for veterans looking for something a bit different.
 That said, you can only equip one at a time, and every player receives the same perk, which feel like strangely arbitrary limitations.

 Thankfully, some of the online multiplayer features prove more useful and clever.
 If online play is enabled, you’ll be able to see the silhouettes of other players making their way through the level, similar to Dark Souls.
 On a base level, this is just a fun way to illustrate how others play, but it could, in theory, also be used to show you what not to do.
 Better yet, there’s a ‘Standee’ system that lets you lay down a cardboard cutout of their choosing which other players can revive from as a checkpoint in a brilliant bit of asynchronous multiplayer.

-Of course, you can also play with others directly both online and locally, and Wonder absolutely shines here as well.
+Of course, you can also play with others directly both online and locally, and Super Mario Bros.
+Wonder absolutely shines here as well.
 On the one hand, there are all kinds of missions designed specifically for multiplayer, both competitive (i.e. ascend a series of platforms to touch the flag first) and cooperative (reach the end together).
 Given my relative lack of skill, I didn’t much like the idea of competing against other people, so I appreciated that there were many team-based options, including all regular levels being playable both solo and with up to three friends.

 Super Mario Bros.
 Wonder launches exclusively on the Nintendo Switch on October 20th.
 The game is available to pre-order now on Amazon for $79.99 for the physical or digital version.